Mellanox/hw-mgmt/README.md

 ## Activation, de-activation and reading status
-hw-management package from release 7.0010.1300 contains 2 separate services: one-shot hw-management and hw-management-tc thermal control service.
+hw-management package from release 7.0010.1300 contains 2 separate services: one-shot hw-management and hw-management-tc thermal control service. hw-management-tc is new service starting from 7.0010.1300.
+In older version TC was part of hw-management service.

+If you had TC disabled in previouse release (by commeting out TC activation in hw-management.sh) Please reffer to the below in order to disable TC using systemctl command

 hw-management services can be initialized and de-initialized by systemd commands.
 The next command could be used in order to configure persistent initialization and